 Civil Penalties.
 Persons who violate this chapter shall be subject to a civil penalty for each violation in the amount established by the board of county commissioners.

 Citations.
-The animal control department is authorized to issue written citations to violators of this chapter.
+The Animal Services department is authorized to issue written citations to violators of this chapter.
 The penalty must be paid within 72 hours.
 No impounded animal may be redeemed until all penalties are paid in full.

-The material presented on this page is intended as a summary of the animal control ordinance and is provided for educational purposes only.
+The material presented on this page is intended as a summary of the Animal Services ordinance and is provided for educational purposes only.
 Anyone with a specific legal question should consult the full text of the ordinance.